danwolfgang/melody-docs/designer/02-groundwork.md

 ## Start from Scratch

-Congratulations, you have decided to take the first step in becoming an expert in Movable Type.
+Congratulations, you have decided to take the first step in becoming an expert in Melody and Movable Type.
 In what might be considered rites of initiation your first task is to create a blog in Movable Type, and then to **delete all of its templates**, thereby cleansing you of any preconceptions you have about Movable Type and how it works.
 When this process is complete, your system will consist exclusively of a raw publishing engine.
 And that's it, nothing more.
 Your system will then be ready for you to begin layering on one feature after another, and in so doing slowly build a strong foundation of knowledge in the Movable Type Publishing Platform.

 Let's begin.